 FRF has developed a reputation of being a reliable, efficient and effective first responder, deploying and providing fuel after mega-disasters including Typhoon Haiyan in the Philippines, Superstorm Sandy and Hurricane Katrina in the United States, the 2010 Haiti earthquake, the earthquake in Bam, Turkey, the great Tōhoku earthquake and Tsunami in Japan, and most recently the 2015 Nepal earthquake disaster.
 Our teams have delivered hundreds of thousands of gallons of diesel, propane, gasoline and cooking fuel, impacting hundreds more thousands of people, and enabling the life-saving work of countless first responders, relief agencies and community organizations – including Doctors without Borders, FEMA, World Vision, Save the Children, the International Federation of the Red Cross, hospitals and clinics, water sanitation agencies, police and firefighters, and many more.

 FRF’s founder, Ted Honcharik, had met the then-director of UN OCHA, Valerie Amos at Typhoon Haiyan (1).
 Ms. Amos was on the scene in Nepal after the 2015 earthquake, with UN vehicles ready to deploy and perform assessments.
 Without fuel, they were unable to travel.
-Valerie asked her Operations Director, “Is Ted coming?”
-“Yes,” he replied, “He’s already here.”
-Not only was he already there, but he had already identified the closest diesel source in Singapore, and he delivered to OCHA within a day to move their trucks.
+Valerie asked her Operations Director, “Is Fuel Relief Fund coming?”
+“Yes,” he replied, “They're already here.”
+Not only were they already there, but had already identified the closest diesel source in Singapore, and delivered to OCHA within a day to move their trucks.

 In the United States, FRF has worked with FEMA, the Red Cross, and other agencies to provide the same services as it does globally, when disasters strike.
 For instance when Superstorm Sandy hit US shores, the FRF First Response team dispensed over 35,000 gallons of free fuel to thousands of disaster survivors and to a variety of emergency response vehicles in less than two weeks.